thermalogic/SEES/README.md

 After successfully completing the program, the participants will be able to:

-* understand how software tools work together and carry out tasks
-* generate professional documents
 * Writing clean, testable, high quality code in Python
 * debug programs using a standardized approach
 * write unit tests
+* a useful set of algorithmic and problem reduction techniques
+* computational tools to model and understand data
 * use version control
-* a useful set of algorithmic and problem reduction techniques
-* computational tools to model and understand data.

 ### Required Materials and Textbooks